aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 You can get a collection of document variables using the [Variables](https://apireference.aspose.com/words/cpp/class/aspose.words.document#get_variables) property.
 Variable names and values are strings.

-The following code example shows how to enumerate document variables:
+The following code example demonstrates how to enumerate document variables:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-GetVariables-GetVariables.cpp" >}}